LeoKeidran/tcnb/chp/chp7.md

 5. x2 Red / x3 Blue
 6. x3 Red / x1 Blue / x1 Yellow
 7. x2 Red / x2 Blue / x1 Yellow <br>

+These colours are in randomised locations from wave 3 onward.
+Only wave 1 and 2 and consistent. <br>

 Note that by the fifth wave, the syringe will go to the yellow stage of durability (meaning <50% is left).
 This is common, and means you will need to be mindful with each injection to cause it to be "burnt-out" or unavailable.
 If you are unsure, do not inject if the syringe is in the red. <br>
 If you are opting to use Val's Healing Touch, you should pop her HT after wave 4. <br>